bilginnet/yii2-cropper/README.md

         'preview' => [
             'url' => '', // set in update action // (!$model->isNewRecord && !empty($model->image)) ?
 Yii::getAlias('@uploadUrl/'.$model->image) : '' // or null
-            // you can set width as string '100%'
+            // you can set width as string '100%' 'width' => 100, // must be specified
-            // if width is string then you must set height to 'width' => 100, // must be specified 'height' => 100, // must be specified
+            'height' => 100, // must be specified
         ],